ScottyFillups/embark/docs/slides/basic-js.md

 ## Variable declaration and data types

-To declare a variable, use the `var` keyword
+To declare a variable, use the `var` keyword.

+Variables must:
+* begin with a letter or underscore, and can only contain letters, numbers, and underscores
+* not be a keyword, ie. a word that's part of the JavaScript language, like `var` or `function`

 JavaScript is _loosely typed_, which means you don't need to specify a type during variable declaration.
 A variable can also be reassigned to a different type: